 a) Describe how RWHAP Part A funds are administered within the EMA/TGA with reference to the staff positions, including program and fiscal staff, described in the budget narrative and the program organizational chart included as Attachment 10.
 The narrative should describe the local agency responsible for the grant and identify the entity responsible for administering the RWHAP Part A, including the department, unit, staffing levels (full-time equivalent staff [FTE], including any vacancies), fiscal agents, PC/PB staff, and in-kind support staff.
+Please note that HRSA expects that the staff person responsible for management of the RWHAP Part A grant (i.e., the Project Director/Coordinator) should have at least 0.5 FTE allocated to the Part A program (this can be a combination of budgeted grant funds and/or other sources) to ensure sufficient oversight and monitoring of all grant activities including subrecipients.
 Describe the approaches to fill vacant staff positions that are essential for delivery, oversight, and monitoring of the RWHAP Part A and MAI services/activities.
-Submit staffing plan, job descriptions, and biographical sketches for key personnel as Attachment 1.
+Submit a staffing plan, job descriptions, and biographical sketches for key personnel as Attachment 1.

-b) If you administer the RWHAP Part A funds by a contractor or fiscal agent, describe the staffing, fiscal agent scope of work or services to be provided, and how you will evaluate the performance of the scope of work or services being provided.
+b) If you administer the RWHAP Part A funds by a contractor or fiscal agent, describe the staffing, fiscal agent scope of work or services to be provided, and how you will evaluate the performance of the work or services being provided.